uzh-dqbm-cmi/lab-website/content/post/rigi-lab-hike/index.md

 ---
-title: Lab Hike: Mount Rigi
+title: "Lab Hike: Mount Rigi"
 summary: This is how our lab gatherings look like during the pandemic.
 authors:
 - ivnaivankovic